 Readers say that one of the most important features of a modern book about the Civil War is a good collection of readable, accurate maps.
 Hal’s presentation revealed some of the details behind the process for creating such maps.
 Hal Jespersen’s cartography business has produced over 800 maps for Wikipedia and numerous books, magazines, and battlefield displays.
 Hal discussed the state of mapmaking during the war, reviewed the work of some famous cartographers, and described tools and processes he uses to create maps.
 Some of the technical concepts included were projection, elevation rendering, evaluating the accuracy of the Official Records Atlas, and plotting the courses of 19th century rivers, roads, and railroads.

 Arthur Henrick on “Civil War Pistols and Rifles”

-Arthur Henrick, Civil War reenactor and collector, will bring and explore the workings and production issues of Civil War pistols and rifles.
-He will bring the following (unloaded of course):
+Arthur Henrick, Civil War reenactor and collector, explored the workings and production issues of Civil War pistols and rifles.
+He brought the following (unloaded of course):

 Original 1851 Colt Navy (made 1852),

 Remington Navy – old Model Elliot type (made June, 1862),